dmitriyshub/ocp-kdump/docs/KDUMP_TROUBLESHOOT_README.md

 # KDUMP Troubleshooting

-This section provides basic troubleshooting steps for diagnosing and resolving common issues with kdump configurations.
-Follow these procedures to ensure proper configuration and operation of kdump.
+This section provides basic troubleshooting steps for diagnosing and resolving common issues with kdump configurations, Follow these procedures to ensure proper configuration and operation of kdump.

 ## Estimate the `crashkernel` Parameter

-- To determine the default and required size for the crash kernel memory
+To determine the default and required size for the crash kernel memory:

 ```bash
 kdumpctl showmem